 Who Can Benefit from Cancer Genetic Counseling?

-- A person who had cancer diagnosed at an early age (such as breast cancer before age 45 or colon cancer before age 50), or had a close family member diagnosed with cancer at an early age
+- You had cancer diagnosed at an early age (such as breast cancer before age 45 or colon cancer before age 50), or had a close family member diagnosed with cancer at an early age

-- A person with two or more close family members diagnosed with the same cancer or related cancers such as breast and ovarian or colon and uterine
+- You have with two or more close family members diagnosed with the same cancer or related cancers such as breast and ovarian or colon and uterine

-- A person with more than one cancer or a close family member with more than one cancer
+- You have had more than one cancer or a close family member with more than one cancer

-- A person from a family known to have inherited cancer syndrome
+- You are from a family known to have inherited cancer syndrome

-- Certain ethnic groups (such as Ashkenazi Jewish) if the person or close family members had breast cancer
+- Certain ethnic groups (such as Ashkenazi Jewish) if you or close family members had breast cancer

-- A person diagnosed with rare cancer, for example male breast cancer or medullary thyroid cancer
+- You have been diagnosed with rare cancer, for example male breast cancer or medullary thyroid cancer

 Consulting with our experts in cancer genetics is the best way to obtain the most comprehensive evaluation and the latest information about your risk for hereditary cancer.